Richard W. Metzgar: Crime and policing

 During his 2006 House of Delegates campaign, Metzgar said he would support strengthening Jessica's Law.

 In May 2015, following the beating of Richard Fletcher, a 61-year-old Dundalk resident who intervened in a fight outside his home, Metzgar called for the closure of the Baltimore Community High School, where the perpetrators of the attack attended.
 The Baltimore City Board of Education voted to close the school in January 2016.

 During the 2016 legislative session, Metzgar supported legislation that would require police to obtain a warrant to use a stingray phone tracker, which can locate a cellphone's user within six feet.

 During the debate on the Juvenile Restoration Act, which abolished life without parole sentences for juveniles, in 2021, Metzgar supported an amendment that would make the bill not apply to people convicted of school shooting-related crimes.
 The amendment was rejected in a 51–83 vote.

-Environment
+Energy

 During the 2019 legislative session, Metzgar voted against the Clean Energy Job Act, a bill that expanded the state's clean energy mandates.
 In 2023, he supported the POWER Act, which expanded the state's offshore wind energy goals.
+In March 2026, Metzgar was one of 10 Republicans to vote for the Utility RELIEF Act, a legislative package aimed at lowering electricity costs through a series of reforms to EmPOWER Maryland, delays to clean energy goals, and limits on what costs utility companies could pass onto consumers.